Alexander Cuesta

 Alexander Cuesta-Moreno (born August 6, 1966 in Bogotá, Colombia).
 Bassist, Guitarist, Multi-instrumentalist, Choir and Band Conductor, Producer, Arranger and Composer.

-Early studies was given by his father, Maestro Manuel José Cuesta Ramirez and later with Maestro Luís María Díaz, Horacio Lapidus, Luis Becerra, Francisco Cristancho H., Blas Emilio Atehortua, Dimitir Manolov, Gentil Montaña, Ricardo Marquez and Guillermo Abadia Morales.
+Early studies was given by his father, Maestro Manuel José Cuesta Ramirez and later with Maestro Luís María Díaz, Horacio Lapidus, Luis Becerra, Francisco Cristancho H., Blas Emilio Atehortúa, Dimitir Manolov, Gentil Montaña, Ricardo Marquez and Guillermo Abadia Morales.
 He began his professional career since he was thirteen years old.

 Recognized for his contribution to the enrichment of Colombian culture, projecting new talents in different scenarios, national and international competitions.

 Currently finishing his degree thesis of the bachelor degree.
 Universidad Nacional Abierta y a Distancia - Unad.